msiden/gold_thief/README.md

 - [ ] Passed out timer (and other timers) must pause when in pause mode
 - [ ] Wheelbarrow temporarily disappears if player falls while pushing wheelbarrow
 - [ ] Player can sometimes fall straight through an elevator if it has already started moving down when the player steps on
+- [ ] Player can end up inside a wall if falling and passing out with wheelbarrow